rserranon/dotfiles/README.md

 ### Recommended

 **iterm2**

-Use iterm2 instead of Terminal: http://iterm2.com/
+On OS X Use iterm2 instead of Terminal: http://iterm2.com/

+Install fonts:
 [Ubuntu Mono Derivative Powerline Font](https://github.com/powerline/fonts/archive/master.zip)

 1. download the font archive, and unzip it.
 Go to fonts-master/UbuntuMono/ and install each of the four TTFs: simply double-click and let Font Book install them for you.